dozmert/Arduino-rubberducky/README.md

 ![](/img/build_7.jpg)
 ### Notes & Troubleshooting
 - I originally had a lot of trouble getting this working which ended up being a result of my pin contacts failing to carry signals.
 If you're using pins, ensure they're soldered.
-- Long ducky-like script strings may crash arduino due to RAM consumption.
-String lines over 300 characters should be split into seperate lines.
+- Long ducky-like script strings may crash Arduino due to RAM consumption.
+String lines over 300 characters should be split into separate lines.
 This will not affect how the script runs but will help reduce RAM consumption.
-> STRING abcde
+> STRING abcdefghijklmnopqrstu
-> STRING fghij
+> STRING vwxyzmnopqrstuvwxyz
 - Hyphens must not be used for simultaneous key presses due to current scripting.
 >"CTRL ALT DELETE" instead of "CTRL-ALT-DELETE"
 - Features not implemented: DEFAULT_DELAY, REPLAY.
-This project uses arduino's inbuilt <a href="https://github.com/arduino-libraries/Keyboard/blob/master/src/Keyboard.h">keyboard.h</a> library, any keys not implemented in that will not work with this. eg: PRINTSCREEN.
+This project uses Arduino's inbuilt <a href="https://github.com/arduino-libraries/Keyboard/blob/master/src/Keyboard.h">keyboard.h</a> library, any keys not implemented in that will not work with this. eg: PRINTSCREEN.

 ### To do
 - Confirm resistor used in hardware for documentation.